spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   If the ``channel`` argument is given, then only data corresponding to that channel  will be used in constructing the cube.
 A comma-separated list can be used to designate multiple channels.
   For example, to create a cube with data from channels 1 and 2, specify the list as ``--channel='1,2'``.
-If this argument is not specified, the output will be a set of IFU cubes, one for each channel/sub-channel combination contained in the input data.
+All the sub-channels (``band``, see below) for the chosen channel\channels will be used to create the IFU cube.
+See the parameter ``output_type``  If this p This parameter can be combined with the ``output_type``  parameter  to fully control the type of IFU cubes to make.

 ``band [string]``
   This is a MIRI only option and the valid values are SHORT, MEDIUM, LONG, and ALL.
   If the ``band`` argument is given, then only data corresponding to that sub-channel will be used in constructing the cube.
-Only one value can be specified, so IFU cubes are created either per sub-channel or using all the sub-channels of the data.
-If this argument is not specified, a set of IFU cubes is created, one for each band.
+Only one value can be specified.
+ .
 Note we use the name ``band`` for this argument instead of ``subchannel``, because the keyword ``band`` in the input images is used to indicate which MIRI subchannel the data covers.
+This parameter can be combined with the ``output_type``  parameter  to fully control the type of IFU cubes to make.

 ``grating [string]``
   This is a NIRSpec only option with valid values PRISM, G140M, G140H, G235M, G235H, G395M, G395H, and ALL.